jeanyjean/locatitude-api/README.md

-Rain API Server
+Locatitude API Server
 ===============

-An example project for RESTful API development using OpenAPI and Python.
+Locatitude API for getting information from your location